gnuradio/pybombs/README.md

     $ pybombs prefix init /path/to/prefix [-a alias]

 This is similar to `git init`.
 The optional alias allows you to access the prefix with the alias instead of the full path.
+A typical value for the default prefix is `~/prefix/default`, and then other prefixes also reside in `~/prefix` alongside the default prefix.

 After initializing a prefix, you can start to install to this prefix using the install command: